Sang-Luo/Portfolio/README.md

 # My Portfolio

-This is a React app code of my portfolio to display my information and my works
+This is a polished, animated, live-deployed React portfolio.

 ---